 |Round:||Online Application submitted by:||Decision posted on:|

 Yes, U.S. Military service members (active duty and veterans) and non-profit/public service employees may be eligible to waive the $200 application fee.
-Before submitting your application, please complete our Application Fee Waiver Request form.
-We will process your request and get back to you within 2 business days with eligibility confirmation and next steps.
+Submit your application, but do not pay the application fee.
+Instead, please complete our Application Fee Waiver Request form.
+We will process your request and get back to you within 2 business days regarding next steps.

 No, due to the cohort culture of our MBA programs, we accept applications for fall matriculation only.